-How to Set Up Oculus Parental Controls
+How To Set Up Oculus Parental Controls

 If your child is into VR (virtual reality), odds are they’ve asked you about an Oculus — or you may have already gotten them one!
 If so, you’ve probably scoured the internet looking for info on Oculus parental controls.
 Unfortunately, there are none!
 You read that right — Facebook has provided no in-device settings for parents to help protect their kids apart from an unlock code.
 Worry not, however.
 We’ve got one solution that can help you out.